Using Vertebrates or Cephalopods in Research at FHL

 Submitting a protocol for approval

-The collection of fishes in the San Juan Islands is permitted under the aegis of the Director of Friday Harbor Laboratories.
+The collection of fishes and cephalopods in the San Juan Islands is permitted under the aegis of the Director of Friday Harbor Laboratories.
 Pema Kitaeff can advise you on collecting procedures.
-If you intend to collect outside of this geographic area or if you are having fish sent to you from an outside source, you will need permits from the Washington Department of Fish and Wildlife.
+If you intend to collect outside of this geographic area or if you are having animals sent to you from an outside source, you will need permits from the Washington Department of Fish and Wildlife.
 See our website for information regarding these permits, or contact Dr. Adam Summers, resident scientist.

 Before you arrive